MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 ---
 [DOWNLOAD IT HERE!](https://dezrts.itch.io/fenris){: .btn .btn--primary}

+An isometric hack and slash action-adventure game where the player must traverse a frozen wasteland and defeat various types of enemies.

 ## Research and Development

 The original Idea for the game was a game the Five stages of grief, with each area relating to a stage and having its own unique theme, unique enemies and unique bosses.
 But we overestimated how much time we would have for this and decided to shorten it to the first are denial, which featured a snowy terrain.